Whistler Terrain Parks

 Location - The Park is located on Choker run on Blackcomb, just down from Rendezvous Lodge.
 You can take the Catskinner Chair to ride continues loops.

-Also referred to as the Whistler Park this Terrain Park consists of three seperate runs with various degrees of difficulty.
+Also referred to as the Whistler Park this Terrain Park consists of three separate runs with various degrees of difficulty.
 Cougar(S), Chipmunk(S,M), and Bobcat(M) all make up the park.
 The three runs feature a series of jumps, boxes and jibs.

 Location - The entrance to this park can be found just off of Quad Chair on Whistler Mountain.